-Goal reminder messages were sent in August and September 2021 following the order of their respective activities.9 Reminder messages were designed to be delivered before farmer promoters completed their work for each campaign.
-However, due to logistical hurdles, messages were sent with a delay.10 To assess the extent of the delay in message delivery for individual farmer promoter, we asked farmer promoters in the endline survey when they conducted their goal-related activities.11 Table C2 compares the delivery time of goal re-
+Goal reminder messages were sent in August and September 2021 following the order of their respective activities.10 Reminder messages were designed to be delivered before farmer promoters completed their work for each campaign.
+However, due to logistical hurdles, messages were sent with a delay.11 To assess the extent of the delay in message delivery for individual farmer promoters, we asked farmer promoters in the endline survey when they conducted their goal-related activities.12 Table C2 compares the delivery time of goal reminder messages and the time that farmer promoters conducted the majority of their work.
+We find that about half of farmer promoters had already completed most or all of their activities when they received the goal reminders (Table C3 Column 3).